KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     If this an engine with a thrust limiter (tweakable) enabled, what percentage is it limited to?

+.. _engine_MAXTHRUST:

 .. attribute:: Engine:MAXTHRUST

     :access: Get only
     :type: scalar (kN)

-    How much thrust would this engine give if the throttle was max at current conditions.
+    How much thrust would this engine give at its current atmospheric pressure and velocity if the throttle was max at 1.0, and the thrust limiter was max at 100%.
+Note this might not be the engine's actual max thrust it could have under other air pressure conditions.
+Some engines have a very different value for MAXTHRUST in vacuum as opposed to at sea level pressure.
+Also, some jet engines have a very different value for MAXTHRUST depending on how fast they are currently being rammed through the air.

+.. _engine_MAXTHRUSTAT:

 .. method:: Engine:MAXTHRUSTAT(pressure)

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: scalar (kN)

-    How much thrust would this engine give if the throttle was max at the current velocity, and at the given atmospheric pressure.
-Use a pressure of 0 for vacuum, and 1 for sea level (on Kerbin).
+    How much thrust would this engine give if both the throttle and thrust limtier was max at the current velocity, and at the given atmospheric pressure.
+Use a pressure of 0.0 for vacuum, and 1.0 for sea level (on Kerbin) (or more than 1 for thicker atmospheres like on Eve).

 .. attribute:: Engine:THRUST